 You might find that your child wants to play chess more often than you or their siblings will want to play.
 If so, that's great!
 You can encourage their interest in chess by giving them lots of opportunities to play with others.
 Two great ideas for this are:

-- ChessKid.com - This is a FANTASTIC place for kids to play chess with other kids online.
+- ChessKid.com - This is a fantastic place for kids to play chess with other kids online.
 It's a completely kid-safe environment that we highly recommend.
-Their standard membership is free, but if you sign-up using this link you'll also get two months of their premium "gold" membership for free!
+Their standard membership is free, but if you happen to purchase a Fun Family Chess set, you'll also receive a discount code for a great price on their premium Gold Membership!

 - Join a local kids chess club - If you are in the US, the US Chess Federation has a list of chess clubs on their website.
 Not all chess clubs are listed on that site, however, and many of them are for adult chess players.
 A separate list US scholastic chess clubs can be found here.
 You could also do an internet search for "kids chess club in [enter your city name]" or start your own chess club if that sounds fun!